 Before selecting a music genre, I decided to research on different genre.
+Heres a small preliminary research that my class did together before we focused on individual genres.

 Wednesday, 17 September 2025